VFPX/Win32API/libraries/shell32/RestartDialog.md

 ***

-#### Displays a dialog box that prompts the user to restart Microsoft® Windows®.
+#### Displays a dialog box that prompts the user to restart Microsoft&reg; Windows&reg;.
 When the user clicks the button, the function calls ExitWindowsEx to attempt to restart Windows.
 ***